 Campbelltown City Council provides and maintains a variety of facilities to cater for the sporting and recreational pursuits of the community.
 A 'vision' for sport and recreation that is consistent with the expectations of Council and the Campbelltown community will provide a framework for Council's role in this area.
-The following vision is proposed: A connected community with opportunities to grow in a safe and sustainable environment.
+The following vision is proposed:

-Campbelltown City Council will facilitate accessible, sustainable and contemporary sport and recreation facilities, programs and services in order to support its community being ohysically active and healthy.
+Campbelltown City Council will facilitate accessible, sustainable and contemporary sport and recreation facilities, programs and services in order to support its community being physically active and healthy